kurtcms/web-js-monitor/README.md

 ## Checksum and the Downloaded Contents

-The SHA 256-bit checksum and the rest of the downloaded contents will be saved as separate files on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`.
+The SHA 256-bit checksum and the rest of the downloaded contents will be saved as separate files on a `Docker volume` that is mounted in the same directory of the `docker-compose.yml` file on the Docker host.
 If the Python script is run as a standalone service, the files will be in the same directory of the script instead.

 In any case, the files are stored under a directory by the URL of the web page of interest, with the checksum stored in a file directly under it and the rest of the downloaded contents in a nested directory named by the full date and time of the download to ease access.